 Once an institution has become a member of OneHE, faculty members can sign up with their institutional email address.
 Institutions can arrange a bespoke single sign on for an additional fee.

 Yes.
 A discounted OneHE membership for individual members of AAC&U is available for $12.75 USD per month.
-The institutional membership fee is significantly cheaper than if faculty members were to join as individuals.
+This fee is significantly reduced when purchased by an institution.

 AAC&U member organisations receive a 15% discount on the list price.